 Research and development activities are focused on developing new packaging and test services and improving the efficiency and capabilities of our existing production processes.
 The costs related to our technology and product development projects are included in research and development expense until the project moves into production.
 Once production begins, the costs related to production become part of the cost of sales, including ongoing depreciation for the equipment previously held for research and development activities.
-Research and development expenses for the three and nine months ended September 30, 2017 increased compared to the three and nine months ended September 30, 2016, primarily due to development and other costs associated with our new K5 factory and research and development facility in Korea.
-The increase was partially offset by reductions in costs for projects that moved into production.
+Research and development expenses for the three and six months ended June 30, 2017.
+We experienced reductions in costs for projects that moved into production, partially offset by development and other costs associated with our new K5 factory and research and development facility in Korea.